neomjs/neo/.github/CODEBASE_OVERVIEW.md

 ## docs

 This contains the codebase for the documentation site and the docs output (generated with the geneate-docs-json script).
-The documentation app is build using neo.mjs.
+The documentation app is built using neo.mjs.
 Take a look at the API section of the <a href="https://neomjs.github.io/pages/node_modules/neo.mjs/docs/index.html" rel="_blank">online version</a> of the online version for Chrome v80+ to get an idea about the class heirarchy of neo.mjs.

 ## examples